Aaron Rodgers: Pittsburgh Steelers

+2025

 On June 6, 2025, the Pittsburgh Steelers agreed to terms with Rodgers on a one-year deal.
 The following day, he officially signed his one-year, $13.65 million contract, which includes $10 million guaranteed and can be worth up to $19.5 million with incentives.
 The team subsequently announced that Rodgers will continue to wear his number 8 from Cal and the Jets, since his number 12 with the Packers is unofficially retired for Terry Bradshaw; neither the Steelers nor Bradshaw signed off on allowing Rodgers to wear number 12.

-Rodgers months-long courtship and subsequent signing was met with mixed to negative reaction among Steeler fans as well as ex-Steelers Bradshaw and Ryan Clark due to his polarizing attitude, with some fans feeling like he did not fit Western Pennsylvania's traditional blue collar base.
+Rodgers' months-long courtship and subsequent signing was met with mixed to negative reaction among Steeler fans as well as ex-Steelers Bradshaw and Ryan Clark due to his polarizing attitude, with some fans feeling like he did not fit Western Pennsylvania's traditional blue collar base.
 Some have speculated that Rodgers may have been swayed to sign with the Steelers by his friendship with former Indianapolis Colts punter and Pittsburgh-area native Pat McAfee.
 On June 23, 2025, Rodgers told McAfee on his show that he would likely retire after the 2025 season.

 On September 7, Rodgers made his Steelers debut against his former team, the New York Jets.
 During his first outing with Pittsburgh, he completed 22 of 30 pass attempts for 244 yards and four touchdowns while committing no turnovers.
 The game ended with a 34–32 Steelers victory.
 Later that month, Rodgers surpassed Brett Favre, his former Packers teammate, in career touchdown passes when he threw a scoring pass to D.K.
 Metcalf in a win over the New England Patriots.
 This moved Rodgers into fourth place for most career touchdown passes (509), only behind Peyton Manning, Drew Brees and Tom Brady.

+During the second quarter of the Steelers' Week 11 victory over the Cincinnati Bengals, Rodgers suffered a small fracture in his left wrist.
+The injury prevented him from playing the following game against the Bears, which Mason Rudolph started in his place.
+Rodgers returned for Week 13 in Buffalo.

+Rodgers led the Steelers to an AFC North title and a playoff berth following a Week 18 win over the Baltimore Ravens.
+He finished the 2025 season throwing for 3,322 yards, 24 touchdowns, and seven interceptions, and rushing for a touchdown.

+In the Steelers' playoff loss to the Houston Texans, Rodgers played poorly, completing 17 passes out of 33 attempts for 146 yards, getting sacked 4 times for 36 yards, and throwing a pick-six.
+Rodgers also fumbled on one of the sacks, which was returned for a Texans touchdown.